Students are responsible for paying all charges in full or making appropriate arrangements by the published fall semester due dates listed below.

 Private loans, also known as alternative loans, are used by students and families to bridge the gap between the cost of education and the financial aid award.
 These loans are for credit-worthy borrowers and are not based on financial need.
 See Private Loans for more information.

 All Johnson & Wales University students must fulfill their financial obligations to the university by the published due dates listed above.
-(All off-term entrants must meet the financial obligation by the published date for that term.)
+(All off-semester entrants must meet the financial obligation by the published date for that semester.)

-To meet their financial obligations, students must do 1 of the following by the published due date:
+To meet their financial obligations, students must do one of the following by the published due date:

-- Contract with TMS and pay the first monthly payment, as well as the enrollment fee.
+- Contract with Nelnet Campus Commerce and pay the first monthly payment, as well as the enrollment fee.

 - Have an approved loan that covers the annual balance.

-- Have an approved payment plan with Student Academic & Financial Services using a combination of the above options.
+- Have an approved payment plan with Student Financial Services using a combination of the above options.

-Students who do not fulfill their financial obligation by the published due date may have their housing assignment removed.
-In addition, students' class schedules for the 2017–18 academic year may be revoked.
+Students who do not fulfill their financial obligation by the published due date will not be able to select their housing assignment.
+In addition, students' class schedules for the 2022–23 academic year may be revoked.